 Our assessment function is an integral part within the Institution with regards to safeguarding both threshold Standards and Quality.
-This function sits within the Quality Department of our Registry division.
+This function sits within our Registry division.

 Like all Higher Education providers in the UK, the QAA Quality Code states we must meet certain Expectations for Assessment.
 These are:

 QAA Quality Code Expectations

 - The academic standards of courses meet the requirements of the relevant national qualifications framework.

 - Assessment ensures that the qualifications are awarded only to those students who meet specified learning outcomes.
 Learning outcomes are specified for each course, which are consistent with the national qualification frameworks’ descriptors, and Assessment determines whether each student has achieved them.

 - The value of qualifications awarded to students at the point of qualification and over time is in line with sector-recognised standards.

 - Assessment regimes include processes ensuring the qualifications awarded by a degree-awarding body are consistent with the standards recognised within the sector and continue to be so over time.
 This consistency is important for the value of a qualification and the trust stakeholders place in it.

 - Courses are well-designed, provide a high-quality academic experience for all students and enable a student’s achievement to be reliably assessed.

 - Courses are designed so that curricula, learning outcomes and assessment are aligned with each other, enabling reliable assessment and an effective learning experience.
 Assessment measures accurately and consistently the extent to which students have achieved the learning outcomes for the course.